aurorascharff/rsc-workshop/STEPS.md

 - This is an implicit action = async transition, automatisk "post"
 - Since we're using a metaframework with SSR, it's extra good to use as many native elements as possible, everything works without js, not button onclick router.push if we dont have to.
 Good for a11y as well.
 - Move it back into the layout, delete component
-- Update: form and action-prop, could use function but we can also use hidden inputs or .bind to ensure prog.enh, remove "use client".
+- Update: form and action-prop, could use function but we can also use hidden inputs or .bind to ensure prog.en and dont need client-comp, remove "use client".
 - Delete: form and action-prop, .bind.
 OnSubmit is fallback wiouth js.
 - Dette er altså et progressive enhancement.
 - Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards.
 - Favorite: form and action-prop with .bind or hidden input.
-- PAUSE?

 ### App: Add back interactivity with SubmitButton